 ZS: What country?

-WA: We were going to go to East Africa we were going to go to Tanzania and Kenya but Wayne State University was planning that trip-- Brown was going to send us -- but the university could not, something happened and that trip fell through, but Noah Brown said “Y’all still going,” Talking about me and Ron Massey, a guy that came through school with me.
+WA: We were going to go to East Africa we were going to go to Tanzania and Kenya but that trip — and Wayne State University was planning that trip — Brown was going to send us but the university could not — something happened and that trip fell through, but Noah Brown said, “Y’all still going,” Talking about me and Ron Massey, a guy that came through school with me.
 I was president of the student council at Central High School.
 He was president of the senior high class.
-We graduated together and so we were very close and we went to Wayne State.
+We graduated together and so we were very close and we also got involved and we went to Wayne State.
 We were in Project Fifty at that time.
-Came in the summer worked and all of that.
-So he said “Y’all still going,” so he called all his friends he said I want thirty dollars from you, thirty dollars from you, thirty dollars from you.
-Talking about that time was like Horace Sheffield, it was Judge Wade McCree, it was Blaine Denning, it was used to head of the Urban League.
-I’m looking at him and his name will come to me -- Francis Kornegay.
-All those guys gave us thirty dollars and then the church Rev. Wadsworth raised the rest and so we got binoculars, we got tape recorders, and some friends over here contacted some people over there and instead of going to east Africa we went to west Africa.
+Came in in the summer worked and all of that.
+So he said, “Y’all still going,” so he called all his friends he said I want thirty dollars from you, thirty dollars from you, thirty dollars from you.
+Talking about that time was like Horace Sheffield, it was Judge Wade McCree, it was Blaine Denning, it was used-to-head-of-the-Urban-League; I’m looking at him and his name will come to me: Francis Kornegay.
+All those guys gave us thirty dollars and then the church Rev. Wadsworth raised the rest and so we got binoculars, we got tape recorders, and some friends over here contacted some people over there and instead of going to East Africa we went to West Africa.
 We went for a month.
 It was the best experience I ever had.
 I’m so glad that Wayne State’s trip fell through because we went to Ghana and to Liberia for a month.
-That trip was only two weeks Wayne’s trip, but this trip was for a month.
+That trip was only two weeks, Wayne’s trip, but this trip was for a month.
 We had a chance to stay in the homes of the poorest to the the mansions of the president of the country.
-And so we were really hot on black activism back then, because this was in 68, 69, 70.
-We graduated in 68 right after the rebellion and so we were still talking about black history classes and black folk needed to be a part of everything that went down and we needed power, the same stuff everyone talking about today.
+And so we were really hot on Black activism back then, because this was in '68, '69, '70.
+We graduated in '68 right after the rebellion and so we were still talking about Black history classes and Black folk needed to be a part of everything that went down and we needed power and economic — the same thing folks talking about today.
 And so to be able to go to Africa and to see all of this was mind blowing for us.
 And so that was a part of it those were the countries and that experience really has mirrored this experience.

-ZS: Did you say what you studied, what you majored in?
+ZS: Did you say what you studied, what your major was?

 ZS: Great.
 Okay, so again what year did you say your family moved to Detroit?

 WA: Well, that’s when I moved here.
-My mother I think she came maybe in 55, 56 and then I settled here because I stayed in St. Louis.
-She came, started working and got remarried and then I came maybe three year later.
-Because I mean I was still coming up here, but I didn’t come to live until 1958 because I didn’t want to come here.
+My mother I think she came maybe in, I would say '55, '56 and then I settled here because I stayed in St. Louis.
+She came, started working and got remarried and then I came maybe three years later.
+Because I mean, I was still coming up here, but I didn’t come to live until 1958 because I didn’t want to come here.
 I wanted to stay in St. Louis but had to go where mama went.